ASEDOS999/MIPT/Comp_math/README.md

 For each program use `Python 3.x`.
 One should install `matplotlib` и `numpy` to use the most programs.

-The description of program's result you can find in the first their strings.
+The description of program's result you can find in the first their strings or below.

 1. Errors.
 The program `1_taylor_exp.py` calculates Taylor's series for exponent.